mclemente/Item-Macro/README.md

 # Installation

+_**Item Macro v1.11.0 onwards will not work with DnD 5e 2.4.**_
+_If you do not use the newest version of the DnD 5e system, please do not update Item Macro and install v1.10.5 instead using [this manifest link](https://github.com/Foundry-Workshop/Item-Macro/releases/download/v1.10.5/module.json)._

 1. Inside Foundry's Configuration and Setup screen, go to **Add-on Modules**
 2. Click "Install Module"
 3. Install module using one of the two approaches:
    - Search for the Module and install using the Module Manager, or
    - In the Manifest URL field paste: `https://github.com/Foundry-Workshop/Item-Macro/releases/latest/download/module.json`.

 # Usage